This post is about easy steps you can use for writing research papers in college.

 After you have already written the introductory parts of your research paper which includes your related literature, information sources, and methodology, you can now synthesize all your research findings and complete the paper.

-Writing research papers can be quite challenging but when you reach this stage, you would already feel the fulfillment of doing your own research.
+Writing research papers can be quite challenging, but when you reach this stage, you would already feel the fulfillment of doing your own research.

 The key to synthesizing your research paper is to do a comprehensive summary and conclusion for your research.

-10. Conduct a peer review
+10. Conduct a peer review when writing research papers

 Peer review means letting someone other than yourself look at your research paper.
 You can ask your classmate, or a friend to read through your research paper and give their opinion and feedback about it.